Mojang/EducationContent/python/TutorialFinish.md

 player.say
 ```
 ## Introduction @unplugged
-Congratulations on finishing the lesson!
+Congratulations, you have finished the lesson!

 ## Step 1
-Congratulations on finishing the lesson!
+Congratulations, you have finished the lesson!